ThatGenZGamer48/Documatic-Hackathon/README.md

 # Directions of Use

+- Change `.env.example` to `.env` and change the variables name according to your Bot & PostgreSQL details.
-- Open pgAdmin 4 and create a new table in your database named `UserDetails`.
-Then create 6 tables with the corresponding names and datatypes.
+- Open pgAdmin 4 and create a new table in the database inputted in the `.env` file (Table Name: `UserDetails`).
+Then create 6 columns with the corresponding names and datatypes.
 It has been written in the format `name: datatype`

 userId: text<br>